 Jobs and dreams: worker co-operatives in the 1980s

 From 1981-89 I was heavily involved in promoting, facilitating, developing and working in worker owned co-ops.
 At points during that period I had the good fortune to be commissioned to do some research work on this emerging movement and its support agencies, by amongst others, the Greater London Enterprise Board (GLEB), the Open University Co-ops Research Unit, and the University of Bremen, as part of a Europe-wide project, as well as being employed from 1986-89 by the Oxfordshire co-operative development agency.
 Some of the time I had the sense to carry a camera with me to record some of these initiatives and experiments, and most of the pictures have a ‘snatched’ journalistic quality to them rather than something posed and composed; the pressures of the ‘day job’.
-But the photographs give a sense of the dedication, commitment and fun that these experiments in new ways of organizing working relations provided.
+But the photographs give a sense of the dedication, commitment and fun that these experiments in new ways of organizing working relations and re-framing the nature of work provided.
 About half a dozen of the photographs here were published at the time in OU/GLEB educational publications, and all of them and about 130 others, are on the National Co-operative Archive Flikr account here.
 As a collection of photographs this is a personal reflection on the movement that I knew, not an attempt to provide anything like a comprehensive portrait.

 The co-ops featured in the three galleries below range across a wide variety of sectors, from small scale engineering to a language school, printing to wholefoods, pubs/cafes, and retail outlets to bookshops; all ones which require relatively little capital to start up.
 They include Brenco Engineering, Mosquito Bikes, East End News, The Leveller, Lithosphere and Typing Pool (London) Uhuru, Lake School of English, Earth’n’Wear, Ploughshare, Pedlars, Worldwise and the Political Ecology Research Group (Oxford), Blackwell Engineering, (Smethwick, Birmingham), Arjuna Wholefoods (Cambridge), Suma (Leeds), Louise Argyle (Hebburn, Newcastle) the New Inn (Gwynedd, N Wales) and Bewley’s Cafe (Dublin).
 There is also a final gallery of photos from the 1981 and 1982 annual gatherings of worker and housing co-ops the time, the Leeds Co-ops Fair.